SymfonyId/symfony-docs-id/cookbook/service_container/scopes.rst

     A service can of course depend on a service from a wider scope without any issue.

-Using a Service from a Narrower Scope
+Using a Service from a narrower Scope
 -------------------------------------

-There are several solutions to the scope problem:
+If your service has a dependency on a scoped service (like the ``request``), you have three ways to deal with it:

-* A) Use setter injection if the dependency is ``synchronized`` (see :ref:`using-synchronized-service`);
+* Use setter injection if the dependency is "synchronized"; this is the recommended way and the best solution for the ``request`` instance as it is synchronized with the ``request`` scope (see :ref:`using-synchronized-service`);

-* B) Put your service in the same scope as the dependency (or a narrower one).
-If you depend on the ``client_configuration`` service, this means putting your new service in the ``client`` scope (see :ref:`changing-service-scope`);
+* Put your service in the same scope as the dependency (or a narrower one).
+If you depend on the ``request`` service, this means putting your new service in the ``request`` scope (see :ref:`changing-service-scope`);

-* C) Pass the entire container to your service and retrieve your dependency from the container each time you need it to be sure you have the right instance -- your service can live in the default ``container`` scope (see :ref:`passing-container`).
+* Pass the entire container to your service and retrieve your dependency from the container each time you need it to be sure you have the right instance -- your service can live in the default ``container`` scope (see :ref:`passing-container`).